Table of Contents

 For variation and exploration

-Sometimes the best change is not a dramatic new position but a different setting, surface, or body angle.
+Sometimes the best change is not a dramatic new position but a different setting, surface, support, or body angle.
 Even familiar movement can feel different when the environment changes.

 That is why people searching for best sex positions for variety are often really looking for a different angle, a different setup, or a way to make familiar sex feel less repetitive.
+Waterfall and sex swing positions fit this category well for different reasons.

 What Actually Makes a Position Feel Better